 If your project will be occurring in a provincial park or conservation reserve, you may require additional authorizations.
 You can apply for a research authorization online at Ontario Parks research, or if you have any questions about working in provincial parks and conservation reserves, please email PAScience@ontario.ca.

 11.0 Recognition

-If instructed by the Ministry, the successful applicant may be required to acknowledge the receipt of financial assistance from the Government of Ontario.
+The successful applicant will be required to acknowledge the receipt of financial assistance from the Government of Ontario.

 12.0 Freedom of Information and Protection of Privacy